 DelDOT received a \$7 million discretionary Transportation Investment Generating Economic Recovery (TIGER) grant from the U.S. Department of Transportation (US DOT) for the Georgetown East Gateway Project.
 To improve the existing intersection geometry, where the three roads intersect at a skewed angle and offset locations, the project will construct multimodal improvements at the intersection of US 9, Airport Road, and Sandhill Road.
 Improvements include roadway realignment, additional turn lanes, signal enhancements, pavement resurfacing, bike lanes, sidewalks, crosswalks, transit stops, and lighting.
-The project's preliminary engineering and right-of-way (ROW) acquisition are taking place in FY20-21, while construction is set to occur in FY21-22.
-The FY21-26 CTP estimates a total project cost of over \$16 million.
+The project's right-of-way (ROW) acquisition is taking place in FY21, while construction is set to occur in FY21-22.
+The FY21-26 CTP estimates a total project cost of over \$17.8 million.